ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 ## Webpack
 Webpack is used to compile all of the site assets (fonts, theme images, javascript, css).
 To use
-1. From the command line, navigate to the boilerplate PARENT theme and run `npm install`.
+1. From the command line, navigate to the flexls PARENT theme and run `npm install`.
 This will install all of the associated node modules.
 2. To compile css, js and assets, run `npm run dev` from inside the boilerplate PARENT theme

 ## Deployment